Understanding Home Warranties in Real Estate Transactions

 Key benefits include:

-Peace of Mind: Knowing that major breakdowns won't derail your budget allows you to settle into your new home without constant worry about potential repair costs.
+Peace of Mind: Knowing that major breakdowns won't derail your budget lets you settle into your new home without constant worry about potential repair costs.

 Predictable Repair Costs: Instead of facing bills that could run into thousands of dollars, you'll pay only a fixed service fee per claim, typically between $75 and $125.
 This predictability helps with budgeting and financial planning.